KyberNetwork/developer-portal/docs/guide-feesharing.md

 | `maxDestAmount`     | uint    | limit on the amount of destination tokens                            |
 | `minConversionRate` | uint    | minimum conversion rate;  trade is canceled if actual rate is lower |
 | `walletId`          | address | wallet address to send part of the fees to                           |

-The `walletId` input parameter would be your registered wallet address.
+The `walletId` input parameter would be your registered wallet address.-->

 ## Fee Example
 Suppose a user has successfully made a trade transaction of 10 ETH in value.
 0.25% of the transaction value is to be paid by reserves in KNC.
 30% of this fee paid by the reserves will be given to the registered party.